 3. Look for credit cards that offer rewards

 Many credit cards come with rewards, like air miles, cash back or discounts in certain stores.
-If you’re a frequent flier or regularly shop in a certain store, this could end up saving you money in the long run.
+If you’re a frequent flier or regularly shop in a certain store, this could help you save lots of money in the long run.
 For example, a cash-back rewards credit card gives you something back simply for using it.

 4. Spread the cost with credit cards